dl-de/dl-de.github.io/_pages/home.md

       <span style="color:#1a1aff;font-weight:400;"><a href="https://neurips.cc/Conferences/2021/PaperInformation/StyleFiles">NeurIPS format</a></span> and anonymous.
 The review process is double-blind.
   </p>
   <p>
-  We also welcome published papers that are within the scope of the workshop (without re-formatting).
-This specific papers do not have to be anonymous.
-They are eligible for poster sessions and will only have a very light review process.
+  We also welcome recently published papers that are strongly within the scope of the workshop (without re-formatting).
+These specific papers do not have to be anonymous and will be eligible for poster sessions after a light review process.
   </p>

   <p>
   Please submit your paper to the following address: to be specified.
-  If you have any question, send an email to: luca.celotti@usherbrooke.ca
+  If you have any questions, send an email to one of the following: [luca.celotti@usherbrooke.ca, poli@stanford.edu]
   </p>

   </div>